forestdb/forestdb.org/models/adjectives-qud.md

 };
 ~~~~

-The Question-under-Discussion (QUD) determines what topic of information is being conveyed, was well as what a speaker will seek to address.
-Together these form communicative goals that result in a model that can predict how likely is an utterance to be spoken in order to address the QUD.
+The Question-under-Discussion (QUD) determines what topic of information is being conveyed, as well as what a speaker will seek to address.
+Together these form communicative goals that result in a model that can predict how likely an utterance is to be spoken in order to address the QUD.
 In our model, we feature both a baseline model (that only returns the price) and a QUD manipulation to show the changes when a speaker utters that an item is “expensive” or cheap (“less than 10”).
 Our probabilities reflect the prior elicitation of the interlocutor, or what a listener can infer about the speaker’s knowledge of the world.
 Thus the uniform draw shows when there is no extra information about the world and thus no one choice seems preferable over any other.
 Adding a QUD manipulation allows us to add probabilities about certain states of the world, and then to use this information to predict which utterance would be most likely for a given value (in this case, price).

 We predict that based upon which QUD is given a higher probability will result in a higher probability that someone will believe a certain price is expensive.
-For example prices $10,14, 18 have the highest probability that the listener will believe its expensive.
-For the adj model we know that using the utterance exp or cheap is more costly therefore the speaker would only use it if they thought the item was literally expensive or cheap.
+For example, prices $10, 14, 18 have the highest probability that the listener will believe it's expensive.
+For the adj model we know that using the utterance exp or cheap is more costly; therefore the speaker would only use it if they thought the item was literally expensive or cheap.

 ~~~~